-As a small specialist art, design and media higher education institution that’s big on collaboration, partnership working and interdisciplinary practice and with the creative industries now firmly an international job market, we know the importance of connecting with creative practitioners, institutions and businesses across the globe.
+As a university-sector specialist art, design and media higher education institution that’s big on collaboration, partnership working and interdisciplinary practice, we recognise that the creative industries are now firmly an international job market, and we know the importance of connecting with creative practitioners, institutions and businesses across the globe.

-As an innovative institution, the college is a Founding Associate of Tate Exchange, a UK Advisory Council member of the Creative Industries Federation, a member of the UKADIA, ELIA, CAA and Cumulus groups of specialist higher education institutions, a member of the Crafts Council Advisory Group, and a Steering Group member of the Cultural Learning Alliance.
+As an innovative institution, the college is a Founding Associate of Tate Exchange, a member of the UKADIA, ELIA, CAA and Cumulus groups of specialist higher education institutions, a member of the Crafts Council Advisory Group, and a Steering Group member of the Cultural Learning Alliance.
 Invitations to many of these groups came in the past five years, creating platforms for the college to steer national and international policies in the arts and creative education.

 In recent years the college has extended its range of Erasmus+ Bilateral Agreements giving a broader scope for students to study on a mobility (exchange) activity for one semester, usually in the second year of their undergraduate programme.
-The college has a growing number of partner agreements across a range of countries in mainland Europe and beyond.
+The college has a growing number of partner agreements across a range of countries in mainland Europe and beyond, including with AICAD (Association of Independent Colleges of Art and Design) which enable our students to exchange with 47 partner institutions across North America, Canada and China.
 Find out more.